 College Physician & Director of Health Services

 Leslie R. Jaffe received his bachelor of arts from Lafayette College and medical degree from New York University School of Medicine.
 Before coming to Smith College, Jaffe was associate professor of clinical pediatrics and director of the Adolescent Health Center of The Mount Sinai Medical Center in New York.
 There he developed his interest in promoting women's health and the interconnectedness of health with gender, culture, society, class and race.
-At Smith, Jaffe enjoys teaching a course on women's medical issues during the academic year, and, during the summer, teaching a health course to teenage girls as part of the Smith Summer Science and Engineering Program.
-Jaffe has been fortunate to become involved in the Five College Tibetan Studies Program and mentored a Tibetan medicine student from Sarnath, India, at Health Services during the spring 2009 semester.
+In addition to his clinical responsibilites at Smith, Jaffe teaches 2 courses: one a large lecture class on women's medical issues and the other a small seminar on women's health in India.
+For the latter, Jaffe and the 5 students travel to India during j-term to explore experientially what has been studied in the seminar.
+During the summer, Jaffe teaches a health course to teenage girls as part of the Smith Summer Science and Engineering Program.
 When not working, he enjoys spending time with his family, traveling, photography and video editing.
-He stays (or tries to stay) healthy by going to the gym daily.
+Morning visits to the gym are an essential part of his day.

 Elaine Longley graduated from the University of Massachusetts with a bachelor of science in nursing degree in 1977.
 After graduating from nursing school, Longley taught anatomy and physiology and maternal/newborn nursing for three years at Western Massachusetts Hospital School for Practical Nursing.
 From there, Longley decided to go into clinical nursing and has worked as a pediatric nurse, a medical surgical nurse, a telemetry nurse and an ICU/CCU nurse.
 At Smith College Health Services she is able to use her nursing skills to their fullest while also continuing to be a "teacher" by helping students understand their health-care needs.
 When not working at Smith, she enjoys her family time, her home, quilting with friends, volunteer work and, during the summer months, golfing.